Recycling: Quality of recyclate

 The quality of recyclates is one of the principal challenges for the success of a long-term vision of a green economy and achieving zero waste.
 It generally refers to how much of it is composed of target material, versus non-target material and other non-recyclable material.
 Steel and other metals have intrinsically higher recyclate quality; it is estimated that two-thirds of all new steel comes from recycled steel.
 Only target material is likely to be recycled, so higher amounts of non-target and non-recyclable materials can reduce the quantity of recycled products.
 A high proportion of non-target and non-recyclable material can make it more difficult to achieve "high-quality" recycling; and if recyclate is of poor quality, it is more likely to end up being down-cycled or, in more extreme cases, sent to other recovery options or landfilled.
 For example, to facilitate the remanufacturing of clear glass products, there are tight restrictions for colored glass entering the re-melt process.
 Another example is the downcycling of plastic, where products such as plastic food packaging are often downcycled into lower quality products, and do not get recycled into the same plastic food packaging.

 The quality of recyclate not only supports high-quality recycling, but it can also deliver significant environmental benefits by reducing, reusing, and keeping products out of landfills.
 High-quality recycling can support economic growth by maximizing the value of waste material.
 Higher income levels from the sale of quality recyclates can return value significant to local governments, households and businesses.
 Pursuing high-quality recycling can also promote consumer and business confidence in the waste and resource management sector, and may encourage investment in it.

 There are many actions along the recycling supply chain, each of which can affect recyclate quality.
 Waste producers who place non-target and non-recyclable wastes in recycling collections can affect the quality of final recyclate streams, and require extra efforts to discard those materials at later stages in the recycling process.
 Different collection systems can induce different levels of contamination.
 When multiple materials are collected together, extra effort is required to sort them into separate streams and can significantly reduce the quality of the final products.
 Transportation and the compaction of materials can also make this more difficult.
 Despite improvements in technology and quality of recyclate, sorting facilities are still not 100% effective in separating materials.
-When materials are stored outside, where they can become wet, can also cause problems for re-processors.
+Storing materials outside, where they can become wet, can also cause problems for re-processors.
 Further sorting steps may be required to satisfactorily reduce the amount of non-target and non-recyclable material.